Posted: 20 July, 2016

 By definition, the term ‘digital’ represents “values of a physical quantity” expressed as a series of digits: 0 and 1.
 On the opposite end of the spectrum, humans are identified as having character, weaknesses, imperfections, and fragility – attributes that characterise us as a species like no other on this planet.
 Don’t get me wrong, I am a firm believer that words, speech and song can convey a range of human emotions but, in my opinion, doing so eloquently requires aptitude.
 In spite of this, you will see a number people popping up on social media sites documenting their lives and feelings as though they were a best friend or their private diary.

-Nowadays, we’re less likely to hear someone say: “I can’t wait to tell my friends”, and more likely to hear: “I can’t wait to put this on Facebook”.
+Nowadays, we’re less likely to hear someone say: “I can’t wait to tell my friends”, and more likely to hear: “I can’t wait to put this on Facebook” or “Can somebody write my essay for me?”.
 So why has Facebook suddenly become everyone’s best friend?
 The younger generation of today perceives Facebook as being a part of everyday life and has become addicted to consulting news feeds and notifications.
 In this day and age, technology seems to get in the way of flourishing friendships.
 Gone are the days when one could spend time chatting and getting to know a friend; all it takes is to have your friend request approved and then you can find out almost anything about that person (where they live, whether they are in a relationship, where they work, what their favourite quote is, etc…).
 Not only is it affecting the nature of human interaction, our heavy dependence on social media sites has also been proven to result in children and adults alike doing fewer outdoor activities as well as studying and working less.

 Addictive by nature, social media sites are impacting negatively on our societies.
 This can be seen every day on the news with increasing cases of cyber-bullying, harassment, theft and sexual crimes, meaning that our community is not as ‘together’ as we like to think it is.
 It is a scary fact that numerous teens with Facebook accounts don’t fully understand the implications of having a public profile thus making themselves vulnerable to danger.
 To them, each of their Facebook friends is someone to be trusted and perhaps have some fun chatting to; however the frightening truth is that they could really be talking to anyone.
 With the number of hacking incidents also on the up, can we ever be confident that our friends are who they say they are?
 It’s horrifying to see that so many people ‘check in’ on Facebook too, freely announcing to a long list of acquaintances their whereabouts.